 About SPSP Acute Adult Collaborative

-Developed by the Institute for Healthcare Improvement (IHI), a breakthrough series collaborative is a focussed improvement project and learning system that brings together teams from hospitals or clinics, schools or agencies in a focussed topic area towards a common aim.
+Developed by the Institute for Healthcare Improvement (IHI), a breakthrough series collaborative is a focused improvement project and learning system that brings together teams from hospitals or clinics, schools or agencies in a focused topic area towards a common aim.

 The collaborative uses QI methodology and works through the stages of The Quality Improvement Journey